aws-samples/dr-with-eks-efs/README.md

 ```

-You can check the status of the replication by `aws efs describe-replication-configurations --file-system-id $PRI_EFS_ID --region $PRI_REGION`.
-You can also do `watch aws efs...` as well.
+You can check the status of the replication by `watch aws efs describe-replication-configurations --file-system-id $PRI_EFS_ID --region $PRI_REGION --query 'Replications[].Destinations[].Status' --output text`.
 It takes ~15 minutes for the initial replication to complete.
 Once you see the `Status` as `Enabled` you can then move on to the next step.

 ---